Working in partnership to strengthen remote healthcare

 2. Building the Community-Controlled Sector.

-Always supported with RAHC
+Always supported with the NT Remote Locum Program

 We support healthcare professionals to do short-term paid placements (3 weeks to 12 weeks) in partnership with remote Aboriginal communities in the NT.